In this article...

 - Joint Tenants With Rights Of Survivorship.
 Similar to tenancy in common, joint tenants with rights of survivorship all have an equal share of ownership with an undivided possession right, meaning they have legal access to the entire property.
 The main difference is that when you die your ownership is automatically absorbed by the other owners instead of becoming part of your estate.

 - Tenancy By Entirety.
-Tenancy by entirety can be thought of as a specialized form of joint tenancy with rights of survivorship, only available to married couples.
+Tenancy by entirety can be thought of as a focused form of joint tenancy with rights of survivorship, only available to married couples.
 Upon death, the decedent’s ownership automatically transfers to the spouse.
 This type of title also confers great protection from creditors, by blocking their reach from debts not jointly held by the married couple.
 For example, if one spouse has a business debt that is separate from the other, creditors would not be able to go after the other spouse’s portion of the home to resolve that debt.

 How Might A Will And A Deed Conflict?